-Ways To Allocate Your 401k Investments
+Ways to Allocate Your 401k Investments

 Determine what your risk tolerance.
 Probably the easiest way to gauge this is to know how many years you have until retirement.
 If you're 30 plus years away, your risk tolerance is most likely greater than that of someone who has just a few years remaining.